markmuthii/100-days-of-code/r1-log.md

 Created the initial server structure and the models and migrations for two of the tables in the database schema.

 ### R1D3 - November 22nd, 2023

+Worked on the authentication API.
+Set up the initial client structure and installed Shadcn UI.

+### R1D4 - November 23rd, 2023